gscooke/AlexaNissanLeaf/README.md

 * **scheduledEventName** : _string_
 : Name of the CloudWatch scheduled event that will perform the regular updates, e.g. _scheduledNissanLeafUpdate_
 * **scheduledEventFunctionArn** : _amazon resource name_
 : Identity of the CloudWatch scheduled event Target containing the event settings, e.g. _arn:aws:lambda:us-east-1:123123123123:function:scheduledNissanLeafUpdate_.
-You can use the getCloudWatchRuleDetails function to find this information
+You can use the getCloudWatchRuleDetails function to find this information by using the 'Alexa, ask *my car* to log my rules' statement
 * **scheduleEventTargetId** : _string_
 : Id of the CloudWatch scheduled event Target containing the event settings, e.g. _Id123123123123_.
-You can use the getCloudWatchRuleDetails function to find this information
+You can use the getCloudWatchRuleDetails function to find this information by using the 'Alexa, ask *my car* to log my rules' statement

 ## Advanced settings:
 If you have LeafSpy, you can get more accurate data by entering some of the values here